Abarim Publications' online Biblical Greek Dictionary

-- The noun τιμιοτης (timiotes), meaning esteemed (things) or more general: wealth (Revelation 18:19).
+- The noun τιμιοτης (timiotes), meaning precious (things) or more general: wealth (Revelation 18:19 only).

 Compound derivations used in the Bible:

-- The adjective ατιμος (atimos) is formed from the particle of negation α (a), meaning without, and the noun τιμη (time), meaning honor.
-It means dishonored or without honor (Matthew 13:57), or of low character or reputation (Mark 6:4, 1 Corinthians 4:10).
+- Together with the particle of negation α (a), meaning without: the adjective ατιμος (atimos), meaning without value or respect (Matthew 13:57), or of low character or reputation (Mark 6:4, 1 Corinthians 4:10).
 Its derivatives are:

 - The noun ατιμια (atimia), meaning dishonor or disgrace (Romans 1:26, 2 Chronicles 6:8).

-- The noun εντιμος (entimos) is a compound of (1) εν (en), a particle that governs the dative and thus means in, on, at etcetera, and (2) the noun τιμη (time), meaning honor.
-It literally means "within honor" or "belongs among honorable things."
+- Together with εν (en), a particle that governs the dative and thus means in, on, at etcetera: the noun εντιμος (entimos), meaning "enhonor".
 In English translations this word is usually rendered simply honored or dear (Luke 7:2, Philippians 2:29).

-- The adjective ισοτιμος (isotimos) is constructed from (1) the adjective ισος (isos), meaning alike or equal, and (2) our noun τιμη (time), meaning honor.
-It means of equal honor or equal value (2 Peter 1:1).
+- Together with the adjective ισος (isos), meaning alike or equal: the adjective ισοτιμος (isotimos), meaning of equal honor or equal value (2 Peter 1:1).

-- The adjective πολυτιμος (polutimos) consists of (1) the adjective πολυς (polus), meaning much, many or great, and (2) the noun τιμη (time), meaning honor.
-It means of great honor or price; very valuable (Matthew 13:46, John 12:3).
+- Together with the adjective πολυς (polus), meaning much, many or great: the adjective πολυτιμος (polutimos) meaning of great honor or price; very valuable (Matthew 13:46, John 12:3).